connectrpc/conformance/docs/authoring_test_cases.md

 fields:

 * `testName` - For naming conventions, see [below](#naming-conventions).
-* `service` - This will most likely be the fully-qualified path to the `ConformanceService`.
+* `service` - The fully-qualified path of the service this test will interact with, typically the `ConformanceService`.
 * `method` - This is a string specifying the method on `service` that will be called.
 * `streamType` - One of `STREAM_TYPE_UNARY`, `STREAM_TYPE_CLIENT_STREAM`, `STREAM_TYPE_SERVER_STREAM`,
   `STREAM_TYPE_HALF_DUPLEX_BIDI_STREAM`, or `STREAM_TYPE_FULL_DUPLEX_BIDI_STREAM`.